-“When one grows… we all grow..” is the motto that inspired Ana Flores (@laflowers) to launch Latina Bloggers Connect and to create We All Grow Summit.
+“When one grows… we all grow..” is the motto that inspired Ana Flores to launch the We All Grow Summit.
 Isn’t it true that when a member of family, a network, a community grows, the ripple effect is inevitable, immeasurable, and undeniable?

 Imagine a room full of Latinas, bloggers, entrepreneurs, business executives, moms, sisters, daughters…women, all connected for one purpose: to inspire and be inspired.
 It’s been many moons since this sacred time with them and I still feel uplifted.
 It was one of those experiences that overflow your cup and fill up your lamp.

 [Tweet “”When a woman grows, the ripple effect is inevitable, immeasurable, and undeniable.” ~ Elayna Fernandez #WeAllGrow #mindsetformoms”]